signetica/MoonPhase/README.md

 * time:		The time of the desired the moon phase and position, in GMT seconds from the Unix epoch (January 1, 1970).

 As the moon phase changes slowly and precision within a few hours is not likely necessary for most applications, using the time provided by the Arduino now(), which will be the time in seconds from January 1, 1970 in your local time zone, should be fine.

 ### Returned values
-* double jDate		The fractional Julian date for *time*.
+* double jDate:		The fractional Julian date for *time*.

-* double phase	      	The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 new).
+* double phase:	      	The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 new).

-* double age		Age in days of current cycle.
+* double age:		Age in days of current cycle.

-* double fraction	The illumination fraction, from 0% - 100%.
+* double fraction:	The illumination fraction, from 0% - 100%.

-* double distance	Moon distance in earth radii.
+* double distance:	Moon distance in earth radii.

-* double latitude	Moon ecliptic latitude in degrees.
+* double latitude:	Moon ecliptic latitude in degrees.

-* double longitude	Moon ecliptic longitude in degrees.
+* double longitude:	Moon ecliptic longitude in degrees.

-* const char *phaseName The name of the moon phase: New, Full, etc.
+* const char *phaseName: The name of the moon phase: New, Full, etc.

-* const char *zodiacName The name of the Zodiac constellation the moon is in.
+* const char *zodiacName: The name of the Zodiac constellation the moon is in.